taphos/game-graphics-course-2018/README.md

 1. Add meaningful comment and Commit changes
 1. Repeat from 4. until done
 1. Push commits back to Guthub repository
+1. Update your fork with latest changes from this repository by merging upstream branch